DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Method

-The similarity maps $S_i$ that result from querying the semantic map with $q_i \in Q$ are combined to produce a joint similarity map $S_\mathrm{comb}$, incorporating proximity spatial relationships (Fig.~\ref{fig:fig_abc} (c)).
-High-similarity regions in $S_\mathrm{comb}$ indicate locations where the targets corresponding to $q_i$ are likely located close to each other and are used to guide OneMap's integrated navigation module (Fig.~\ref{fig:fig_abc} (d)).
+Similarity maps $S_i$ that result from querying the semantic map with $q_i \in Q$ are combined to produce a joint similarity map $S_\mathrm{comb}$ (Fig.~\ref{fig:fig_abc} (c)).
+High-similarity regions in $S_\mathrm{comb}$ indicate locations where the targets corresponding to $q_i$ are likely located close to each other and are used to guide the navigation module (Fig.~\ref{fig:fig_abc} (d)) inherited from \cite{busch2025mapallrealtimeopenvocabulary}.
+Crucially, rather than treating this as a static search, our framework incorporates $S_\mathrm{comb}$ into the online frontier exploration objective.
+By weighting unexplored boundaries (frontiers) with these similarity scores, the system actively biases the search process toward spatially relevant regions even before all objects have been explicitly observed in the environment.
 Upon reaching such a location, we utilize the LVLM to validate discovered objects against the original spatial constraint specifications in $L$ (Fig.~\ref{fig:fig_abc} (e)).
 If the validation does not confirm object presence or spatial relation, the search continues.

-Altogether, this method enables to exploit the capabilities of modern LVLMs to decompose natural language into basic navigation targets and to robustly assess navigation success.
-The queryable semantic representation of the physical environment allows utilizing previous observations to provide effective guidance to the robot.